View Weekly Course Schedule |

 and the names of all who worked together must be listed.

 Projects in system administration require you to have root (administrator) access to you own computer.
-The computers in the classroom have removable hard disks, and you have complete control over that disk.
-Unfortunately this means you must work on most projects at HCC.
-Typically you will work on projects outside of regular class hours, however some class time will be devoted to group work on projects.
+This means a computer or a virtual computer that you can mess up and reformat as needed.
+Typically you will do most of the work on projects outside of regular class hours, however some class time will be devoted to group work on projects.

 Projects are graded on the following scale: